sthamann/TFPTcomputing/RAILWAY_DEPLOYMENT.md

 ## Deployment Options

+### Option 1: Deploy as Separate Services (Strongly Recommended)

+Deploy each service separately for better reliability and scalability.
+This avoids Python/Node.js dependency conflicts.

+See detailed instructions below in "For Multi-Service Deployment" section.

-### Option 1: Deploy as One Service (Simplest)
+### Option 2: Deploy as One Service (More Complex)

+If you must deploy as a single service:

 1. Push these changes to your GitHub repo
 2. In Railway, create a new project and connect your GitHub repo
-3. Railway will now detect the start command and deploy successfully
+3. Railway will use nixpacks.toml to install both Node and Python dependencies
 4. Set these environment variables in Railway:
    ```
    NODE_ENV=production